 Besides the pain associated with them growing in, not removing your wisdom teeth can cause more unwanted dental issues.
 If your mouth isn’t big enough, well, there’s not enough room for them to grow in normally, so they’re going to push against other teeth, nerves, and bone.

 Infection can set in leading to pus pockets, bad breath and tooth decay.
 Wisdom teeth can also become impacted, meaning they’re too far back in your mouth and are trapped underneath your gums causing pain.

 Wisdom Teeth Removal Process

-Typically we like to remove all four at once under general anesthesia, rather than removing them individually.
-Since you’ll be asleep through the procedure, you won’t feel any pain.
+Typically we like to remove all four at once under local or IV anesthesia, rather than removing them individually.
 We’ll close the holes with stitches that will dissolve over time.
 After the procedure, we’ll provide detailed instructions on how to carefully look after your wounds.
 Regularly changing your gauze pads and biting gently down on them is important, as well as rinsing with warm water and salt to clean them.

 For the next week or so, stick to softer foods, apply an ice pack to reduce swelling and bruising, and avoid drinking from a straw or smoking.
 Sucking motions can dislodge the blood clot and cause “dry socket”, a very painful complication that ends up exposing the underlying bone.